Omkar-gd/SARS-Assignment/README.md

 - Enrollment.course_code references Course.course_code

 # Domain Integrity
-This is Satisfied by using appropriate data types and constraints such as INT, VARCHAR, and marks_obtained values between 0 and 100.
+This is Satisfied by using appropriate data types and constraints such as INT, VARCHAR, and marks_obtained values between 0 and 100

 # User-defined Integrity
 This si Satisfied by business rules such as:
-- Every student must have a valid student_id.
+- Every student must have a valid student_id
-- Every course must have a unique course_code.
+- Every course must have a unique course_code
-- Marks must be within the allowed range.
+- Marks must be within the allowed range

+# Task 1.5 – Transaction and Concurrency
+# Transaction
+A transaction is a group of SQL statements that are executed as a single unit of work.

+# COMMIT
+COMMIT permanently saves changes.

+# ROLLBACK
+ROLLBACK cancels all changes that are made during the transaction if an error occurs.

+# Non-Repeatable Read
+This happens when a transaction reads the same row twice and gets different values because another transaction updated the data.

+# MVCC (Multi-Version Concurrency Control)
+MVCC allows multiple users to read data at the same time without blocking each other by keeping multiple versions of the data.